mikeoverbay/TankExporter/README.md

 https://github.com/mikeoverbay/TankExporter/issues/23

+### Version 117:
+Bug fixes and better lighting of stand alone primitives.

 ### Version 116:
 Fixed a bug with TE loading from the _Skins folder if it exist.</br>
 Added check box to load from _Skins if it exist.